dvasavda/openmp-binary-search/README.md

-# Binary Search Parallelization with OpenMP
+# Parallel Binary Search with OpenMP
-Binary Search implemented in C using OpenMP Parallelization
+Binary Search implemented in C using OpenMP

 How to run program: